Detail from Julie Wosk's photograph Lady Fortune (digital print, © Julie Wosk, 2015)

 I left the magazine for graduate school, and then as a college professor at State University of New York, Maritime College, I taught art history, English, and studio painting for many years.
 At first, I created oil paintings like Artemis and Apollo that were based on ancient Greek sculptures but updated for the modern world.

 But soon, as a painter, photographer, and author, I began exploring the subject of simulated women--how artifice and masking have shaped women's cultural identities.

-My most recent book is titled My Fair Ladies: Female Robots, Androids, and Other Artificial Eves.
+I have written about these artificial women and masks in my illustrated book My Fair Ladies: Female Robots, Androids, and Other Artificial Eves.
 The title comes from the Lerner and Lowe Broadway musical My Fair Lady, which itself drew on George Bernard Shaw’s play Pygmalion.
 In the classical myth of Pygmalion, a sculptor who is unhappy with real women instead creates a sculpture of a beautiful female—his ideal.
 He falls in love with her, prays to Venus to give him a woman just like his sculpture, and Venus instead amazes him by having his sculpture come alive.